Real Capacity Building: More Than Simple Training Programs

 Monitoring and evaluation

-Repair schools and work with the Mali Ministry of Education to restore educational services for children in conflict-affected regions of the country by overcoming the destruction of physical and institutional infrastructure caused by armed conflict, crisis and natural disasters.
+Repair schools and work with the Mali Ministry of Education to restore educational services for children in conflict-affected regions of the country by overcoming the destruction of physical and institutional infrastructure caused by armed conflict, crisis, and natural disasters.
+Stregthen community resilience and improve access to and equity in education.
+Promote good water, sanitation, and hygiene (WASH) practices in conflict-affected regions of Mali.

 CAMRIS assessed education facilities to determine what schools required improvement by conducting a rapid assessment on construction needs, selecting five sites for new construction, and sixty schools for rehabilitation.
 CAMRIS took a grassroots approach by forming partnerships with local communities and together selecting where to build schools within Mali’s conflict-affected regions.
 In addition to building schools, this project provides educational and recreational supplies to existing schools.

-The resources provided have increased communities’ resilience, built additional schools and improved access and quality of education for children.
+The CAMRIS team has built five new schools, rehabilitated dozens of schools, and improved WASH practices in conflict-affected regions of Mali.
+Furthermore, the resources provided have increased communities’ resilience and improved access to and the quality of education for children.

 Develop an integrated nutrition framework to provide a clear roadmap and initiate capacity building for short- and long-term nutrition investments in Zambia, which ranks among the world’s worst in rates of undernutrition, malnutrition, and child nutritional stunting.